joelparkerhenderson/care-plan/README.md

 Look for any health-related changes for example:

-- [ ] Physical such as mobility, balance, tremor.
+- [ ] Physical changes such as mobility, balance, tremor.

-- [ ] Mental such as cognition, memory, mood, fatigue.
+- [ ] Mental changes such as cognition, memory, mood, fatigue.

-- [ ] Senorial such as vision, hearing, smell, taste, touch.
+- [ ] Senorial changes such as vision, hearing, smell, taste, touch.

-- [ ] Hygenic such as cleanliness, odor, hair/skin/nails.
+- [ ] Hygenic changes such as cleanliness, odor, hair/skin/nails.

-- [ ] Medical such as indicators of pain, numbness, infection.
+- [ ] Medical changes such as indicators of pain, numbness, infection.

 Ask caregivers what else is needed for example: